• Skip to primary navigation

 Ingredients

-You only need a few simple ingredients for this old fashioned chicken and rice recipe.
+You only need a few simple ingredients for this creamy chicken and rice recipe.
 You can get them in your grocery store or online.

 • Can of cream of chicken soup